 Situated in the golden triangle countryside, between Sarlat, Gourdon and Rocamador and close to one of the most beautiful rivers in France, La Dordogne.
-This barn has been converted to a very high standard retaining lots of character with its old oak beams It's decoration in fresh, pretty colours makes it a most inviting holiday home full of light and sunshine.
+This barn has been converted to a very high standard retaining lots of character with its old oak beams.
+It's decoration in fresh, pretty colours makes it a most inviting holiday home full of light and sunshine.
 The attention to detail is superb and the dining kitchen is fully equipped with everything you could possibly need - it is quite a feature!
 The indoor and outdoor space means you will have plenty of room & opportunity to relax.

 In the grounds of the property guests can enjoy the sunny terrace decking for sunbathing and eating and drinking al fresco and using the bbq if you wish.